lelloc/doc-admin/content/users-groups-roles/agents.rst

 Agent and access management for your service desk should be easy.
 Flexibility in adding, editing, invalidating access and a quick overview of which permissions a user has will help you maintain a clean permissions system and record of your setup in OTRS.

-OTRS aids you giving you the power to manage agents within OTRS across multiple backends.
-OTRS can use up-to ten backend sources, even marking some as read-only.
+OTRS aids you giving you the power to manage agents within OTRS across multiple back ends.
+OTRS can use up-to ten back end sources, even marking some as read-only.
 Managing user settings centrally, an administrator can quickly invalidate a compromised account or set an account to out-of-office in case of an unexpected illness.

 Use this screen to add agents to the system.
 A fresh OTRS installation contains an agent with administrator privileges by default.
 The agent management screen is available in the *Agents* module of the *Users, Groups & Roles* group.